carolmadethis/carolmadethis.com/source/_posts/Bella-Shawl.md

 ![](/images/Bella/9541.jpg)

-There are three charts that you an repeat to change the size of the shawl.
+There are three charts that you can repeat to change the size of the shawl.
 As I was using a lace weight yarn, I chose to follow the recomended number of repeats.

 ![](/images/Bella/9540.jpg)